 It’s rarely ever about how good you are.

-What it's almost always about is money.
-And here's where the online business world tends to go mum.
+What it’s almost always about is money and resources.
+And here’s where the online business world tends to go mum.

 Time is money